-For some time now, we have been looking into the Beatitudes from the Sermon on the Mount.
-The other day, I read Psalm 32 and noticed it begins with the same wording as Matthew 5.
+We have been looking into the Beatitudes from the Sermon on the Mount.
+Recently, I read Psalm 32 and noticed it begins with the same wording as Matthew 5.

 While looking for a commentary about these verses, I came across an article from “Working Preacher” called The Pursuit of Happiness.

 The Hebrew word, ashre, translates into Blessed are.
 The Working Preacher described it as “Happiness is…” This is an interesting translation of the word.
 You can read it here.

 What comes to mind when you hear happiness is?

 I found these quotes during a quick online search:

 …letting go of your worries.